reactive-python/reactpy/src/py/docs/source/basics.rst

 In the lines of code which follow these we will store ``next_image`` as an event handler that responds when users click our image.
 Once triggered it will triggered it will cause us to render the next image in the slideshow.
-The ``event`` dictionary which the handler recieves when it is called contains information about the event occured.
+The ``event`` dictionary that the handler recieves contains different information depending on they type of event that occured.
 All supported events and the data they contain is listed `here <React events>`__.

 .. code-block:: python